dojo/cli-test-intern/README.md

 ### Prerequisites

-This project is a plugin for the Dojo CLI.
-Please visit the [Dojo CLI] project for information about the project and how to install.
+This project is a command for the [Dojo CLI].
+Please visit the Dojo CLI project for information about the project and how to install.

 ### Installation

-The use `@dojo/cli-test-intern` in a project, install the packages:
+The use `@dojo/cli-test-intern` in a project, install the package:

 ```bash
 npm install @dojo/cli-test-intern